Monday, January 13, 2014

 Marisa: I assume you mean as a trans activist.
 I don’t really consider that a career since I do it for love, not money.
 I enjoy the challenges and doing what I can to move our community forward.
 I want to make everyone’s life easier.
 I am especially concerned about doing so for the younger generation.
 BTW, my real career is as a historian.
 I love teaching, but I need to get back to research and publishing.

-Monika: Was 2013 a good year for the transgender community in the USA?
+Monika: Looking back, would you say 2013 was a landmark year for the transgender community in the United States?

-Monika: What are the pending issues on the transgender advocacy agenda?
+Monika: What would you say are the most pressing issues that still remain on the transgender advocacy agenda today?

 Marisa: At the federal level, we still need to get the House of Representatives to pass ENDA.
-An Executive Order from the President would also help in many states without our own state laws.
-We also need to end discrimination against trans people in the military and end bullying and harassment of our youth.
+An executive order from the President would also help in many states that lack their own protective laws.
+We also need to end discrimination against trans people in the military and stop the bullying and harassment of our youth.
+We must continue pushing for comprehensive healthcare access, including gender-affirming care, across all states.
+Too many trans people still face denial of coverage or outright hostility from medical providers.
+Housing discrimination is another critical issue, trans people, particularly women of color, are at higher risk of homelessness and housing insecurity.

 Marisa with President Obama in the White House, June 2011.

 Marisa: The Democratic National Platform was trans-inclusive for the second time in a row.
 The Republican National Platform was not.
-The Democrats also had the largest, and most diverse, a trans delegation at the Convention.
+The Democrats also had the largest and most diverse trans delegation at the Convention.
 There has been a total of only one openly trans delegate in the history of the Republican Party, and that was way back in 1992.
 We currently have two openly trans members on the Democratic National Committee, and at least three on State Democratic Committees.

 http://www.davidsondemocrats.org/dcdp-platform-2013.pdf